phrdang/phrdang.github.io/ed-portfolio.md

 | I would recommend this instructor to others. | 6.27 | 5.93 |
 | Considering both the limitations and possibilities of the subject matter and the course, how would you rate the overall effectiveness of this graduate student instructor? | 6.48 | 6.03 |

-## Graduate Student Instructor for CS 88 at UC Berkeley
+## Graduate Student Instructor for DATA C88C at UC Berkeley
 Aug 2025 - Dec 2025 | Berkeley, CA

 ## CDSS Common Docs